Explore the five key domains of brain health, along with common neuroscience terms and discover how drumming supports them.

 What is it?

-Brain health is the state of brain functioning across cognitive, sensory, social-emotional, behavioural and motor domains, allowing a person to realise their full potential over their life span, irrespective of the presence or absence of conditions.
+Brain health is the state of brain functioning across the five key domains; cognitive, sensory, social-emotional, behavioural and motor, allowing a person to realise their full potential over their life span, irrespective of the presence or absence of conditions.

 Optimising brain health improves our mental and physical health and also creates positive social and economic impacts, all of which contribute to greater well-being and help advance society.